Quesadillas with corn and red pepper relish

 - PROCESS filled jars in a boiling water canner for 15 minutes, adjusting for altitude.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 The lid should not flex up and down when the centre is pressed.

-Heat a large non-stick skillet/frying pan over high heat.
+- Heat a large non-stick skillet/frying pan over high heat.
 Sprinkle a generous layer of grated cheese over the surface of a tortilla.
 Add a thin layer of sliced red onion and then about 4 – 5 tablespoons of corn relish.
 Top with another tortilla and transfer this to the hot pan.
 Turn the heat down and toast until golden brown.
 Flip over and toast the other side until brown and crispy.
-Remove, cut in four and serve right away.
+Remove, cut into four pieces, and serve immediately.

 Salmon tacos with spiced coffee rub